1. Choose a topic. (Sometimes your professor will choose for you.)

 2. Formulate a question about your topic that your research will try to answer.
 (It's easier to sort through resources if you're looking for stuff that will help you answer a question.)

 3. Pick out keywords from your question and find synonyms for those keywords.
 (Use the Search Strategy Builder on the right to help you!)

 4. Combine your keywords and synonyms in a search string that databases and search engines can understand.
 (This means using Boolean operators [AND, OR, NOT], putting phrases in quotes, grouping ORs into parentheses... again, the Search Strategy Builder can help you!)

 The Search Strategy Builder is a tool designed to teach you how to create a search string using Boolean logic.
 While it is not a database and is not designed to input a search, you should be able to cut and paste the results into most databases’ search boxes.

-Now copy and paste the above Search Statement into a database search box; use the EBSCO search box below or choose another Database.
+Now copy and paste the above Search String into a search box; use the EBSCO search box below or choose another Database.